Grading of affine Weyl semi-groups of Kac-Moody type: Preliminaries

 Then we extend this relation by transitivity, which makes it a preorder.
-Originally, they defined it only for affine vectorial Weyl groups, but the definition extends to any vectorial Weyl group and Muthiah showed in \cite{muthiah2018iwahori} that it is an order on $W^+$ in general.
+Originally, Braverman, Kazhdan and Patnaik defined it only for affine vectorial Weyl groups, but the definition extends to any vectorial Weyl group and Muthiah showed in \cite{muthiah2018iwahori} that it is an order on $W^a_+$ in general.